Phone:

 Antibody Pairs

 Antibody pairs help you save time and money when developing assays.
-Antibody pairs are available for a diverse set of applications such as ELISA, Lateral Flow (LF) Assays, Western Blotting (WB), Immunoprecipitation (IP) and Proximity Ligation Assays (PLA) for the investigation of Protein-Protein-Interaction.
+Antibody pairs are available for a diverse set of applications such as ELISA, Lateral Flow (LF) Assays, Western Blotting (WB) and Immunoprecipitation (IP) for the investigation of Protein-Protein-Interaction.
 Choose from our pre-selected antibody pairs according to your application:

 What are Matched Antibody Pairs?